SamSteffen/Athena_QA/README.md

 TBLPROPERTIES ('classification' = 'csv',
     'skip.header.line.count' = '1');
 ```
 NOTE: Because we have a small dataset here, it's easy enough to open our csv file and take a peek at the column headers to discover things about the data that we need to know in order to know the best way to call our data in, like (1) how many columns there are and (2) the provided column names.

 If you're looking at a dataset for the first time and don't want to go to the trouble of downloading the csv, you can also view column names by querying the data using **S3 Select**.
 This is a handy feature that allows you to preview data using preloaded queries to view portions of your data.
 For more on how to use S3 Select, as well as limitations and requirements, check out the [S3 select documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/selecting-content-from-objects.html).

 > HEADS UP: There may be instances when you're working in S3 and Athena when your data file is too large to open or view using S3 Select and may even be too large to safely download and open in any text editor.
 What to do?
 How are you supposed to retrieve column names to create a table in Athena if you can't see the data you're working with?
 For a solution to this problem, check out this Github repository on [S3 Column Name Retrieval](https://github.com/SamSteffen/S3_Column_Name_Retrieval).

 # Step 3 : Rename Your Table and Columns to Make Your Query Universally Applicable
 I know we just went through a whole rigamarole about naming our columns appropriately, but I want to take a minute to highlight the importance of writing a QA script that can be used not just on our example data, but on ANY dataset we might encounter.
 If we can utilize placeholder column names&mdash;and better yet, placeholder *table* names&mdash; in our QA script, we might be able to apply the same code to alot of different datasets by making very minor adjustments instead of having to update all our column names and table names to match whatever dataset we happen to be working with.

-Let's make our code universally applicable by retitling our 'top_spotify_songs_2023_table' table to 'table_name'.
-At the same time, let's retitle all our columns to column number alphanumerics like 'col1', 'col2', 'col3', etc. Athena will allow us to do both of these things using a simple ```WITH``` statement that specifies our new table name as well as existing or new column names:
+Let's make our code universally applicable by retitling our 'top_spotify_songs_2023_table' table to **'table_name'**.
+At the same time, let's retitle all our columns to column number alphanumerics like **'col1', 'col2', 'col3'**, etc. Athena will allow us to do both of these things using a simple ```WITH``` statement that specifies our new table name as well as existing or new column names:

 ```
 WITH table_data (